JoseJX/analogue-pocket-patches/README.md

 This patch converts `Pop'n TwinBee (E)` to the `.pocket` format.

+It was updated to fix a crash after game over.
+(2022/02/13)

 ROM MD5: `05d5cf3404868efc22ac06e22ab5ba89`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/PopnTwinBee.ips).